Skip to main content Skip to secondary navigation

 External Funding - Prospective students are strongly encouraged to apply for external fellowships, such as the National Science Foundation, Department of Energy, or Department of Defense fellowships.
 If the external fellowship is not sufficient to cover the standard department support level, a supplement will be provided by the University, the department or a research advisor.
 These fellowships strongly enhance your resume for your future career.

-Funding Opportunity: Knight-Hennessy Scholars Program - Application deadline October 12, 2022
+Funding Opportunity: Knight-Hennessy Scholars Program - Application deadline October 9, 2024, 1:00pm Pacific Time

 Join dozens of Stanford Doerr School of Sustainability students who gain valuable leadership skills in a multidisciplinary, multicultural community as Knight-Hennessy Scholars (KHS).